 Best known as ‘The Shuk’, Mahane Yehuda dates back over 100 years.
 More than 250 vendors can be found at this famous spice market in Jerusalem, welcoming locals and tourists to sample and haggle over produce.
 There are hundreds of herbs and spices on offer, so be sure to ask for recommendations.
 Sumac is an Israeli delicacy and would make a unique souvenir.
 If the thought of entering the market without a plan seems a little daunting, there are official tours available to help you find your way around.
 Eateries are dotted throughout the market selling traditional cuisine including falafel and hummus.

-Wherever you decide to explore on your next cruise holiday, be sure to visit the local markets.
+Wherever you decide to explore on your next world cruise holiday, be sure to visit the local markets.
 They are often the lifeblood of the town or city, packed full of culture and delicious food.
 Have you visited a spice market on holiday?
 If so, we’d love to hear about your experience!

 Image credit: Panegyrics of Granovetter, Bit Boy, Bryce Edwards, Varun Shiv Kapur, Elroy Serrao, G0DeX, Sara Marlowe, Meg Stewart, Independent Travel Cats